“Not tooooo bad”

-As you know mental health is one of Primordial’s six pillars and although we talk about mental health all year around we would very much like the Fam to join us to talk about mental health on 2nd February 2022
+As you know mental health is one of Primordial’s six pillars and although we talk about mental health all year around, we would very much like the Fam to join us to talk about mental health on Thursday 1 February.

-Run by Mind and Rethink Mental Illness, in partnership with the Co-op, Time to Talk Day returns for 2023.
+Run by Mind and Rethink Mental Illness, in partnership with the Co-op, Time to Talk Day returns for 2024.
+Across the UK, it’s delivered by See Me in Scotland, Inspire in Northern Ireland and Time to Change Wales.

 Why Time to Talk Day is important